NanoCommons/workshops/2021-12-08/SPARQLendpoint/ChEMBL.md

 ### Exercise 2 - Counting of subjects

-**count assays that are used to get activity for the drug Paracetamol**
+**count assays that are used to get activity for the molecule CHEMBL294873**

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>